Bryher: Bryher Baptist Church

 The Baptists arrived in Scilly in the early nineteenth century.
 The Baptist Itinerant Aid Society established Scilly as their first missionary station, with chapels on all the inhabited islands including Bryher.
 Augustus Smith, "Lord Proprietor" of the Isles of Scilly, fell out with the Baptists and in 1843 "caused notice to be served at all the chapels", so they were closed.
 However, a new Baptist chapel was built on Bryher in 1874.
 It continued to be used for nearly a century, before being converted into a private house in 1972.

 Bryher's Quays

 Bryher has two quays: Church Quay, used as the high-water quay, and Bar Quay, used as the low-water quay.
 The quays are used by Scilly's inter-island boats, for both passengers and freight.

 Church Quay, as its name suggests, is located close to All Saints' Church, on a small promontory called "The Island", at the north end of Green Bay.
 There has been a quay on this site since at least the nineteenth century.
 The quay is shown on the OS Six-inch map published in 1889.

 Bar Quay, or Anneka's Quay, located to the north of Church Quay, was originally built in 1990 by volunteers, for the television programme Challenge Anneka.
-It is known to many islanders as "Anna Quay".
+It is locally known as "Bar".

 The Duchy of Cornwall is responsible for both quays on Bryher.